How to De-Risk Your Manufacturing Business When One Person Knows Everything

 The first step is recognizing that having irreplaceable team members isn't a badge of honor — it's a serious business risk.
 Many manufacturing owners mistakenly view their "invaluable" employees as assets without recognizing the corresponding liability.

-More importantly, this star employee is spending all their time firefighting and managing crises thanks to being the key person that is keeping your ship running.
-How much more valuable could this employee be for your team if instead of managing crises, they were freed up to focus on higher leverage activities like improving how your process and operation functions?
+More importantly, this star employee is spending all their time firefighting and managing crises thanks to being the key person keeping your ship running.
+How much more valuable could they be if instead of managing crises, they were freed up to focus on higher-leverage activities like improving how your process and operation functions?

 Work with your key personnel to identify what information exists only in their heads.
 This typically includes: